Workiva/react_testing_library/doc/migration_guides/expectations.md

 ### Async DOM Assertions in RTL

-When waiting for an element to appear or disappear, it was common to either use `Future.delayed()` or `window.animationFrame` to signify that it's expected for an async UI update to happen.
+When waiting for an element to appear or disappear, it was common to either use `Future.delayed()` or `window.animationFrame` to wait for an async UI change to occur.
 Using RTL, those methods still work but are not ideal.
 RTL introduces more precise ways to handle these types of expectations.
 The three APIs introduced are:

 - [waitFor](https://workiva.github.io/react_testing_library/rtl.dom.async/waitFor.html)
 - [waitForElementsToBeRemoved](https://workiva.github.io/react_testing_library/rtl.dom.async/waitForElementsToBeRemoved.html)